IBIZA - SANT JOSEP - CALA d'HORT - ES BOLDADO - POST 1

 Mero (grouper)

-and the local favourite, pez escorpión (scorpion fish)
+The local favourite, pez escorpión (scorpion fish)

 One of the most famous dishes at Es Boldado is caldereta de langosta (lobster stew).